rudolphventer/GreenTea/README.md

 ## Bugs: Windows

-- When opening the text editor, if the most recent file is not found then the popup just says "could not find contents of", probably a problem in the getContents() function

 - Check why only one instance of GreenTea can be open at once, second window does not have an editor for some reason

-- Check 49 line limit

 ## Bugs: Linux